aankit/aankit.github.io/_posts/2020-02-22-cs4all-blueprint.md

 contribution:
 - Led over 30 co-design workshops with teachers, school leaders, community-based organizations, industry leaders, and education researchers to gather constraints and priorities for implementation and academic challenges to introducing computer science education as a new subject into schools by training teachers with no prior content knowledge.

-- Collected, analyzed, and grouped over 300 computer science learning objectives from teachers and community for grades K-12.
+- Collected, analyzed, and grouped over 300 computer science K-12 learning objectives from teachers and community.

 - Mapped community input to the Advanced Placement CS Princples and Scratch Computational Thinking frameworks.